Tsarevich Ivan Ivanovich of Russia

-Ivan Ivanovich (Ива́н Иванович) (March 28, 1554 – November 19, 1581) was a Tsarevich (heir apparent) of Russia and the son of Ivan the Terrible, who killed him in a fit of rage.
+Ivan Ivanovich (Иван Иванович; 28 March 1554 – 19 November 1581) was the second son of Russian tsar Ivan the Terrible by his first wife Anastasia Romanovna.
+He was the tsarevich (heir apparent) until he suddenly died; historians generally believe that his father killed him in a fit of rage.

 Early life

-Ivan was the second son of Ivan the Terrible by his first wife Anastasia Romanovna.
-His brother was Feodor.
+Ivan was the second son of Ivan IV of Russia ("the Terrible") by his first wife Anastasia Romanovna.
+His brother was Feodor, who would eventually succeed his father as tsar.

 The young Ivan accompanied his father during the Massacre of Novgorod at the age of 15.
-For five weeks, he and his father would watch the Oprichniks with enthusiasm and retire to church for prayer.
-At age 27, Ivan was at least as well read as his father, and in his free time, wrote a biography on Antony of Siya.
+For five weeks, he and his father would watch the oprichniki with enthusiasm and retire to church for prayer.
+At the age of 27, Ivan was at least as well read as his father, and in his free time, wrote a biography on Antony of Siya.
 Ivan is reputed to have once saved his father from an assassination attempt.
-A Livonian prisoner named Bykovski raised a sword against the Tsar, only to be rapidly stabbed by the Tsarevich.
+A Livonian prisoner named Bykovski raised a sword against the tsar, only to be rapidly stabbed by the tsarevich.

 Marriages

-In 1566, it was suggested that the 12-year-old Ivan marry Virginia Eriksdotter, daughter of King Eric XIV of Sweden, but this did not come about.
-At the age of seventeen, Ivan was betrothed to Eudoxia Saburova, who had previously been proposed as a bride for Tsar Ivan.
-Indeed, she had been one of twelve women paraded before the Tsar in a bride-show for him to make a choice.
-The Tsar had rejected Eudoxia as a bride for himself but she was later married to the Tsar's son.
-The Tsar wanted his daughter-in-law to produce an heir very quickly, and this did not happen, so the Tsar banished her to a convent and found another bride for his son.
+In 1566, it was suggested that the 12-year-old Ivan marry Virginia Eriksdotter, the daughter of Eric XIV of Sweden, but this did not come about.
+At the age of 17, Ivan was betrothed to Eudoxia Saburova, who had previously been proposed as a bride for the tsar.
+Indeed, she had been one of 12 women paraded before the tsar in a bride-show for him to make a choice.
+The tsar had rejected Eudoxia as a bride for himself but she was later married to the tsar's son.
+The tsar wanted his daughter-in-law to produce an heir very quickly, and this did not happen, so the tsar banished her to a convent and found another bride for his son.
 This second wife was Praskovia Solova, who met quickly with the same fate as her predecessor, and was also put away into a convent.
-A third wife was found for Ivanovic, Yelena Sheremeteva, who was found to be pregnant in October 1581.
-That child was presumably miscarried around the time when Ivan died by his father's hand in November 1581.
+A third wife was found for the young Ivan, Yelena Sheremeteva, who was found to be pregnant in October 1581.
+That child was presumably miscarried around the time when Ivan died.